arclab-hku/Event_based_VO-VIO-SLAM/README.md

 ### Driver Installation
 We thanks the [rpg_dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros) for intructions of event camera driver.
+However, it still has some problems.
-However, we modified the source code of the [rpg_dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros) with consistent image size, and add the function of the hardware synchronized for stereo setup, the source code is available in [link](双目驱动源码).
+We modified the source code of the [rpg_dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros) with consistent image size, and add the function of the hardware synchronized for stereo setup, the source code is available in [link](双目驱动源码).
 After installing the driver, the user can directly run the following command:
 ~~~